QuickBooks Blog

 Once you understand your sales tax obligations, you should obtain a sales tax permit if you haven’t already.
 A sales tax license is a document that lets you collect sales taxes on taxable goods or services.

-A list of what you need to apply for a sales tax license
+A list of what you need to apply for a sales tax license.

 You should apply for a sales tax license if your business has a connection with a state with sales tax and if you sell taxable goods or services.
-You can apply for a sales tax license by contacting the state agency responsible for issuing these permits.
-However, each state may have a different application process.

 The application process usually involves providing information about your business, such as name, business structure, address, and contact information.